yunusserhat/Github/content/authors/admin/_index.md

 highlight_name: true
 ---

-I'm a data analyst passionate about Data Science 📊.
+I am a researcher passionate about Data Science 📊.
 I am a Strong Advocate for 📜 open source.
 I am using my skills to solve challenging real-world problems by using machine learning, data mining, and other types of data analytics and data visualization tools such as R, Python, etc.

 Currently, I am working as a lecturer at Marmara University in Istanbul, Turkey.
 My research interests include big data, data mining, criminology and information systems (e.g., GIS).